-Jutting out above the Rive from the Molo (pier) 23 is Trieste’s unofficial mascot, URSUS.
+Jutting out above the rive (waterfront) from the molo (pier) 23 is Trieste’s unofficial mascot, URSUS.
 A piece of industrial archeology dating back to 1913, it is one of the largest and oldest floating steel cranes in the world.
-Outfitted with an electrical system, motors and 2 rudders the crane is equipped with an arm able to reach a height of 70 meters which can lift 150 tons.
-The surface of the floating pontoon (with double bottom) is 1,164 square meters, nearly 54 meters long by 24 wide with a minimum draft of 2,5 meters, weighing 2,090 tons.
+Outfitted with an electrical system, motors and 2 rudders, the crane is equipped with an arm able to reach a height of 70 meters which can lift 150 tons.
+The surface of the floating pontoon (with double bottom) is 1,164 square meters, nearly 54 meters long by 24 wide with a minimum draft of 2,5 meters, weighing 2,090 tons….
+IT’S BIG!

 Over the years, Ursus was used in naval and coastal construction projects.
 It was also used to lift relics and mines off the ocean floor.
 During the Yugoslavian occupation, Tito tried to move Ursus to Jugoslavia but was stopped by a British battleship.
 Eventually, the crane was retired in 1994.

-In 2011, the people of Trieste were shocked when Ursus was “taken” by the Bora as hurricane strength winds ripped it from its moorings.
+In 2011, the people of Trieste were shocked and dismayed when Ursus was “taken” by the Bora, as hurricane strength winds ripped it from its moorings.
 It had to be rescued by a fleet of tugboats which lassoed it and brought it back to shore.

-Now the city is looking to officially recognize Ursus as Trieste’s mascot and make it a tourist attraction.
+The city has been looking to officially recognize Ursus as Trieste’s mascot and make it a tourist attraction.
 Plans being floated include adding:

 > an elevator to bring tourists to the top for a spectacular view of the city